Enhancing LLMs for Power System Simulations: A Feedback-driven Multi-agent Framework: Enhanced RAG Module

 \subsection{Adaptive Query Planning}

 This section addresses the question of what types of queries should be used for retrieval.
-In the standard RAG approach, the entire simulation request is processed as a single unit, which, as discussed (and will be demonstrated in case studies), conflates distinct elements in the request, leading to inefficiencies and reduced retrieval accuracy.
+In the standard RAG approach, the entire simulation request is processed as a single unit.
+As discussed and demonstrated in case studies, this conflates distinct elements in the request.
+As a result, it leads to inefficiencies and reduced retrieval accuracy.
 In fact, simulation requests typically contain two critical elements: the functions to be used and the options to be set.
-Thus, we propose using functions and options as distinct retrieval queries.
+Thus, this paper proposes using functions and options as distinct retrieval queries.
 However, these elements are rarely stated explicitly in simulation requests; instead, they are embedded in natural language descriptions.

-To address this, we develop an agent-driven adaptive query planning strategy, as shown in Fig. \ref{fig:enRAG}(a), which automatically extracts function-related and option-related queries from the broader request to serve as retrieval keywords.
+To address this, an agent-driven adaptive query planning strategy is developed, as shown in Fig.~\ref{fig:enRAG}(a), which automatically extracts function-related and option-related queries from the broader request to serve as retrieval keywords.
 The strategy operates in two phases: semantic recognition and keyword mapping, carried out by a retrieval agent (e.g., a general LLM).
 In the semantic recognition phase, the agent categorizes the request into two query types: function-related and option-related.
 Each function-related query is then decomposed into sub-queries, each corresponding to a potential simulation function to be used.
 Similarly, option-related queries are broken down into sub-queries, each linked to a potential option to be configured.
 This systematic separation ensures independent processing of each component within the request.

 Following semantic recognition, the keyword mapping phase aligns each identified function and option sub-query with its precise keywords.
 For functions, the keywords are the functions' names.
 For options, sub-queries are further associated with their respective descriptions and values.
 Ultimately, the extracted functions, option descriptions, and values are entered as parallel retrieval queries.